Trump says he can't find a country we have a trade surplus with: Here they are

-d j trump is a complete idiot, and he doesn'y care who knows it!
+d j trump is a complete idiot, and he doesn't care who knows it!

 On Thursday, President Donald Trump held a "listening session" with twenty-four manufacturing CEOs.